Semiprojectivity of the moduli of principal $G$-bundles with $\lambda$-connections: Preliminaries

 to the fiber product is a biholomorphism.

 \end{enumerate} \end{definition}

 The right action of $G$ on $E_G$ together with the adjoint action of $G$ on $\mathfrak{g}$ gives a $G$-action on $E_G \times \mathfrak{g}$ defined by

 The associated quotient bundle is called the \textit{adjoint vector bundle} of $E_G$ and it is denoted by $\mathrm{ad}(E_G)$.
-The topological type of a holomorphic principal $G$-bundle $E_G$ over $X$ corresponds to an element of the fundamental group $\pi_1(G)$ (see \cite{R75}) and this is a finite abelian group.
+The topological type of a holomorphic principal $G$-bundle $E_G$ over $X$ corresponds to an element of the fundamental group $\pi_1(G)$ (see \cite{R75}) and this is a finitely generated abelian group.

 \begin{definition} A holomorphic principal $G$-bundle $E_G$ is called \textit{stable} (respectively, \textit{semistable}) if for all maximal parabolic subgroup $P \subset G$ and every holomorphic reduction $E_P$ of the structure group of $E_G$ to $P$,